GB flag iconENCN flag iconZH

 The requirements of EN ISO 21420

-Image © ArtistGNDPhotography | iStockphoto.com
+Image © iStock.com/Birdlkportfolio

-EN ISO 21420:2020 – ‘Protective gloves – General requirements and test methods’ is the new general requirements standard for protective gloves.
-This standard has superseded EN 420:2003+A1:2009 and has been adopted by ISO to become a worldwide standard.
-The scope of this new standard includes protective gloves, arm protectors, gloves permanently incorporated in containment enclosures, mittens and pot holders.
-The requirements of this standard need to be satisfied for all protective gloves for all categories of PPE, and Notified Bodies will require test reports for category II and III protective gloves.
-Under the PPE Regulation, products must be ‘state-of-the-art’ – hence, protective gloves will need to be in accordance with the latest requirements standards.
-Therefore, once this new standard is harmonised, all new EU type-examination applications for protective gloves must be assessed against EN ISO 21420:2020.
+The requirements of this standard need to be satisfied for all protective gloves in all categories of PPE, and Notified Bodies will require EN ISO 21420 test reports for Category II and Category III protective gloves.
+Under the PPE Regulation, products must be ‘state-of-the-art’, so protective gloves will need to be assessed in accordance with the latest requirements within the relevant standards.
+Therefore, once the amended standard is harmonised and/or designated, all new EU type-examination and UKCA applications for protective gloves must be assessed against EN ISO 21420:2020+A1:2024.

 Glove design and construction

-Requirements and guidance for glove design and construction are outlined in clause 4.1.
+The requirements and guidance for glove design and construction are outlined in clause 4.1.
 This guidance describes that the protective gloves must not impair performance of the activity, while providing adequate protection from risk.

 Innocuousness

 Chemical innocuousness is considered to ensure that protective gloves do not adversely affect the health or hygiene of the wearer.
 The materials present in the gloves must not, under foreseeable conditions of normal use, release substances generally known to be toxic, toxic to reproduction, carcinogenic, mutagenic, allergenic, corrosive, sensitising or irritating.
-This is outlined in clause 4.2 of the standard.

 Comfort and efficiency